wso2/docs-choreo-dev/en/developer-docs/docs/authentication-and-authorization/pass-end-user-attributes-to-upstream-services.md

 There are scenarios where a backend service needs to apply specific logic or make decisions depending on the user consuming an API.
 In such scenarios, you must pass end-user attributes to the backend during an API call.

-Choreo provides a method to send user information to a backend service through a JSON Web Token (JWT) in an HTTP header of an API request.
+{{ product_name }} provides a method to send user information to a backend service through a JSON Web Token (JWT) in an HTTP header of an API request.

 ## How it works